isabella232/journeys.en/help/using/building-journeys/wait.md

     >[!NOTE]
     >
     >Note that the send time score can be unavailable because there is not enough data to perform the calculation.
-In this case, you will be informed, at publication time, that the default time will apply.
+In this case, you will be informed, at publication time, that the default time applies.